-Till now we have discussed on the male poets and their laudable contribution to the Victorian Poetry, we are now going to talk about some women poets whose contribution was nevertheless as enriching as their male counterparts.
+Till now we have discussed on the male poets and their laudable contribution to Victorian Poetry, we are now going to talk about some women poets whose contribution has been as enriching as their male counterparts.
 The position of women was repressive, she was expected to be an 'angel in the house' and nurture feminine qualities.
-Yet there were female poets like Elizabeth Barrett Browning, Emily Brontë, Charlotte Brontë, Christina Rossetti and Amy Levy whose poems gave expressions to the female identity, experience and their struggle to carve a niche of their own.
+Yet there were female poets like Elizabeth Barrett Browning, Emily Brontë, Charlotte Brontë, Christina Rossetti and Amy Levy whose poems gave expressions to the female identity, experience, and their struggle to carve a niche of their own.
+In fact this is the first period in the history of English literature when we can consistently identify the strand of women's writings, whether in fiction or poetry.